awalgarg/cv-maker/readme.md

 - you have to host it yourself or on github pages

 ### Optional tips
-- you can save that file as 'index.md', and put it in a github repository in the `gh-pages` branch.
+- http://stackedit.io/editor is a wonderful editor to further edit markdown
-- the github page for that repository will now render your resume automatically!
+- you can also directly copy paste the rendered HTML from there to a github pages repository!
 - it is not required at all, but would be appreciated if you put a little link to this repository at the bottom

 # TODO